 - Get started on InterServer now.

-For just slightly more than what you’d pay at Hostwinds, an InterServer cloud VPS plan starts with 1 CPU core, 2GB of RAM, 30GB of SSD storage, and 1TB of monthly data transfer — plus many other configurable perks.
+For just slightly more than what you’d pay at Hostwinds, an InterServer cloud VPS plan starts with the industry standard RAM, CPUs, and disk space and offers many configurable perks.

 Reasons to choose InterServer:

 - Cloud VPS plans are cheap with high-quality hardware and guaranteed 99.9% uptime